 This is a significant point, because, everything that upsets took place in the past, which, admittedly, may be only moments before.
 Nonetheless, important alterations would have occurred since the insult, attack, putdown or any of the many hurts people feel.
-If we take seriously how much we change we can use this fact to help us deal with the offence by reminding ourselves, if even with humour, that the wrong was done to “another person” or, more seriously, that it is past and gone and we’re in a new life.
+If we take seriously how much we change we can use this fact to help us deal with the offence by reminding ourselves, if even with humor, that the wrong was done to “another person” or, more seriously, that it is past and gone and we’re in a new life.
 Keeping track of how we respond to life’s experiences does not require that we make a final decision on who we are at any point, each time we are aware of a change.
 It is about watching our way of responding to make sure we are actually in control.
-Again, because we are not usually aware of the many adjustments we make to internal and external stimuli, we also tend to assume that we will respond to future ups and downs in much the same way as we do to present day changes in fortunes.
+Again, because we are not usually aware of the many adjustments we make to internal and external stimuli, we may tend to assume that we will respond to future ups and downs in much the same way as we do to present day changes in fortunes.
 Such an assumption means one is not in control, which could mean using an approach that’s ineffective or even counter-productive unless one is satisfied that reacting by a pre-planned formula checks out as rational.

-SHIFT YOUR MOOD AS NEEDED
+SHIFT YOUR MOOD AS NEEDED – Yes.
+You can!

 Take another instance of how failing or refusing to understand that the passage of time means many aspects of life do change; and that not realizing this could lead to unnecessary misery.
 Let’s say, a short while back, an individual broke up with a romantic partner for whom he had strong feelings.
 Many are familiar with the turmoil or grief this can cause.
 This situation represents one of the serious changes that sometimes enter into people’s lives.
 The question that usually arises is how to go on from that point.
 Is the lesson from the experience to the person who feels hurt that never again can they trust in a love relationship?
 Is it the case from then on that joy with a partner is forever impossible?
 It is easy to see that no evidence supports either of these conclusions and that it is certainly not true that only disappointments are to be expected in a love life after a breakup… So what then?

 It is still reasonable for someone to be hopeful, even after several romantic failures.
 This precisely is because we become different people as we go through life; we see even the same situations differently, as our outlook and circumstances change.
 As such conversations, actions, attitudes and way of thinking do need to be adjusted to suit the current circumstances.
 Conducting life in that manner helps to put what belongs to the past, in the past.
 Indeed it is healing and beneficial to train our brain to always recognize when we need to change an attitude.
 It is a way of living in the present.
 In the same way, we do not need to adjust to future situations until they are here.
 It does not mean you do not think about the future or make plans.
 Nor does living in the present mean you are not to visualize a future event to practice it as if (pretend) it is here.
 It means you do not act as if (believe) the future event is here until it is.
 For example to start being distressed today for an appointment in two weeks is of no advantage to you; such a reaction does not strengthen your mental state, which is needed in that situation.
 By worrying now you have added an unhappy reaction to a situation that in fact may not call for unhappiness in the future.
 Even if that visit turns out to be stressful you have already primed yourself for distress; so then you have a double dose.
-Also, suffering before the future appointment means you have prolonged your suffering for longer than necessary and if it is positive news at the doctor’s office the prolonged misery is needless.
+Also, suffering ahead of the future appointment means you have prolonged your suffering for longer than necessary and if it is positive news at the doctor’s office the prolonged misery is needless.
 To keep being hooked into a past or the future, especially one that is unpleasant and would be best to shed, means we are not acknowledging that we are no longer in that past and are not yet in the future.
 This misunderstanding can very easily happen when we are prone to worry.
 Always we need to seriously consider to which period, past, present or future, the action needs to be applied.
 This approach is to be used deliberately until we get good at making the distinction without effort.